When developing IT products, is rapid development always the most important value?

 ✔ It's good to set small goals and execute them quickly to get results,

-✔ It has the advantage of quickly reflecting market and user feedback.
+✔ It has the advantage of being able to quickly reflect market and user feedback.

 However, is just making things quickly always the best answer?

-After a product has established itself in the market or after we have created the product we want,
+After the product has established itself in the market or after we have created the product we want,

-we now need to consider stable operation and improvements that have continuity over a longer period, rather than just 'rapid development'.
+Now, we need to consider stable operation and continuous improvement over a longer period, rather than just 'rapid development'.

 However, achieving long-term improvements with a sprint-based approach is not as easy as it seems.